Eclipse-Station/NEV-Northern-Light/CONTRIBUTING.md

 Avoid "Cargo Cult Programming", the ritual of things you don't understand.
 Try your best to understand the function of codeblocks you copy and paste.

+# Editing files and sprites for Eclipse

+If you edit a file that already exists, please put `//Eclipse Edit - (Reason)` after it to make it easier to screen for conflicts.
+If you are editing multiple lines, it's acceptable to put `//Begin Eclipse Edit - (Reason)` before and `//End Eclipse Edit` after the parts you edit.

+If you make sprite edits, use the `zzz_modular_eclipse/` folder (or alternatively make a file in the icons folder with the suffix `_eclipse.dmi`) and change the `icon` var of the object you're editing sprites for to point to their changed location.
+Sprites are notoriously difficult to check for merge conflicts, and any edits to sprites in `/icons` are likely to get overwritten if we pull sprites from upstream.
+Files in modular won't get overwritten if we pull sprites, and files from Eris are very unlikely (though still possible) to have the `_eclipse.dmi` suffix.

 # Code style
 Proc defines should contain full type path.